modio/modio-docs/public/en-us/support/trademarks.md

 ---
 id: support-trademarks
-title: Trademarks
+title: Third Party Trademark Notices
-slug: /support/trademarks/
+slug: /support/trademarks
 sidebar_position: 3
 ---

-# Third Party Trademark and Copyright Notices
+# Third Party Trademark Notices

 "PlayStation Family Mark", "PlayStation", "PS5 logo" and "PS5" are registered trademarks or trademarks of Sony Interactive Entertainment Inc.

 "PlayStation" and the "PS" Family logo are registered trademarks and "PS4" is a trademark of Sony Interactive Entertainment Inc.